Muhammadu Buhari: End SARS protests

-In October 2020, protests against alleged police brutality of a special police unit of the Nigerian Police Force the Special Anti-Robbery Squad (SARS) erupted in Lagos and other major cities.
-The End SARS movement with no centralised leadership beyond the small assembly that organized the initial protests, share similarities with the 2012 Occupy movement.
+In October 2020, protests against alleged police brutality of a special police unit of the Nigeria Police Force, the Special Anti-Robbery Squad (SARS) erupted in Lagos and other major cities.
+The End SARS movement with no centralised leadership beyond the small assembly that organized the initial protests, share similarities with the 2012 Occupy Nigeria movement.

 On 12 October, a day after demonstrators declared their demands Buhari announced the disbandment of SARS and promised "extensive police reforms".
 Since independence in 1960, the Nigerian Police Force has been at the forefront of tackling organised crime in Nigeria with the recent spate of banditry, cultism, drug trafficking, fraud and kidnapping drastically affecting its personnel capacity, leaving a vacuum for SARS members to exploit and commit extrajudicial killings.

-On 13 October Mohammed Adamu the Inspector General of Police announced the creation of a new unit the Special Weapons and Tactics (SWAT) to take over the duties of SARS.
+On 13 October Mohammed Adamu, the Inspector General of Police, announced the creation of a new unit the Special Weapons and Tactics (SWAT) to take over the duties of SARS.
 This move did not satisfy most demonstrators, who expected a substantial overhaul of the police structure.
 On 14 October, the demonstrations continued with at least ten protestors being killed, and violent clashes occurring between pro-SARS and anti-SARS protesters with the elite Presidential Guard Brigade intervening in the federal capital.